111 Old Country Road, Westbury NY 11590 | (516) 334-7990

 - Appointments in advance are recommended for all sales of plots, crypts, or niches.

 Cemetery of the Holy Rood is the oldest of Catholic Cemeteries of Long Island’s four locations.
 Sitting at 67 acres in Westbury NY.
 Holy Rood serves the Catholic faithful in Nassau County.
-Initially established by the Diocese of Brooklyn in 1930, Holy Rood was transferred to the Diocese of Rockville Centre when the Diocese was established in 1956.
+The oldest part of Holy Rood was originally the burial grounds of Saint Brigid’s Cemetery, which was founded in 1856.
+Initially established by the Diocese of Brooklyn, Holy Rood was transferred to the Diocese of Rockville Centre when the Diocese was established in 1956.

 Cemetery of the Holy Rood offers a variety of burial options in indoor and outdoor settings.
 Holy Rood has an ample inventory of entombment crypts and cremation niches in Holy Rood Chapel Mausoleum for families to consider.
 In addition, Holy Rood has a limited number of gravesites available for those interested in traditional in-ground burials.